 SEND Code of Practise 2015 underpins our aims to provide an inclusive curriculum.
 Teaching approaches are employed to address individual needs and tasks are differentiated according to levels of ability.

 Pupil Voice is an integral part of the learning at New Ford and pupils are regularly asked for their views on curriculum content.
-A School Council meets once every half-term with the designated teacher, children with SEN are encouraged to be involved in our school council.
+A School Council meets every week with the designated teacher, children with SEND are encouraged to be involved in our school council.

-Pupils whose SEN have been identified will have access to the same curriculum areas as their peers, but tasks, equipment and support will be differentiated to meet their learning needs.
+Pupils whose SEND have been identified will have access to the same curriculum areas as their peers, but tasks, equipment and support will be differentiated to meet their learning needs.